victorbak/shapeshifer-wp/readme.md

 Navigate to `localhost:8000` in your browser.

-In your terminal, run `docker-compose down` in the root of the project to close.
+To close, run `docker-compose down` in the root of the project.

 Run `npm install` for node dependencies.

-To compile scss run: `npx mix` or `npx mix watch` to watch for changes and compile on the fly.
+To compile scss run: `gulp compile:sass` or `gulp watch:sass` to watch for changes and compile on the fly.

 You must run docker before running the watch task.